Navigation

 • difficulty sleeping

-But there are also physical symptoms unique to both conditions.
-In depression, physical symptoms might include:
+In depression, physical symptoms might also include:

 • weight changes, often caused by changes in appetite